In Vino Veritas

 A small silence followed my impassioned discours, while my friends took their time to digest this.
 Yes, they can see where I want to go with this, but the details need more discussion, they have a few concerns.
 Maybe I could get the rather attractive son of the house to bring over some more wines for them to try first?
 I could not resist quoting Margaret Thatcher at them, “If you want something said, ask a man; if you want something done, ask a woman !” and went off to find the daughter of the house, who would know much better what sort of wine other women would like.

-My friends finally, just before the poor designated alcohol-free driver arrived to take us all home, ended up giving their blessing to my new project, but with one stipulation and one question.
-The stipulation was that I do an « open day» on one or both of the weekend days before of after the retreat, as a One or Two Days Retreat » so that women who live nearby can also attend – obviously, they would not want to stay over – and the question was, « What are you going to do with « Himself » ?
+My friends finally, just before the poor designated alcohol-free driver arrived to take us all home, ended up giving their blessing to my new project, my women’s retreats, but with one stipulation: that I hold an « open day» on one or both of the weekend days before or after the retreat, as a One Day Retreat » so that women who live nearby can also attend.